armanabbassii/armanabbassii/README.md

 💬 talk me about **QA, cypress, playwright,** or anything related to testing and automation.

-Feel free to explore my repositories and let's connect to build something amazing together! 💻✨
+let's connect to build something amazing together! 💻✨